codemirror/website/site/examples/panel/index.md

 !helpState

 The `provide` option wires this field up to the `showPanel` facet.
-The `createHelpPanel` function is define like this:
+The `createHelpPanel` function is defined like this:

 !createHelpPanel